 If you have ever spent any amount of time in a hospital room, you likely understand what it feels like to be trapped in a small environment in a strange bed.
-You would think a hospital room should be a safe and comfortable space.
+With hospitals doing the best they can to make patients comfortable and sparing no expense on medical equipment leasing rates, you would think a hospital room would be a safe and comfortable space.
 Unfortunately, a hospital stay can be an impersonal and uncomfortable experience.
 Let’s explore some hospital room amenities that can make a stay more comfortable.

 Patients generally have no control over who can enter their room.
 While nurses, doctors, and family members should be allowed to come and go freely, strangers and support staff should have to knock or announce themselves before entering a room.

 It would be so easy for hospitals to place a sign near a closed door that reads “Please knock and announce yourself before entering”.
 Even better would be a simple intercom and speaker system that allows the visitor to communicate with the patient before entering.
 The speakers could be integrated into a pillow speaker hospital system.

 While on the subject of speakers, it is incredibly important that a patient be able to listen to music or watch TV without being distracted by the sound of a roommate’s TV.
 Each patient should have a personal pillow speaker in their hospital room that can be easily operated and offer a headphone jack.
 TV remotes should be designed so that patients or visitors can’t change the settings to override the TV mute.